Leyland brothers: Leyland Brothers World theme park, bankruptcy and split

-The failure of Leyland Brothers World led to a personal and professional rift between the two brothers and they went their separate ways, dissolving their 31 year filmmaking partnership.
+The failure of Leyland Brothers World as well as personal tensions that simmered in the years beforehand led to a personal and professional rift between the two brothers and they went their separate ways, dissolving their 31-year filmmaking partnership.
 In 2015, Mal Leyland told Australian Story that "in hindsight, Leyland Brothers World was a huge mistake, the biggest mistake we ever made."
 Contrary to media speculation that they weren't on speaking terms, in the years afterwards the brothers still saw each other regularly, and even shared information about their new independent television projects on rival networks.

 Later life

 After the 1992 bankruptcy, Mike and his second wife Margie ran a New Lambton video store and worked for the park's new owner.
 In 1997 Mike sold part of his Tea Gardens property to fund the production of a far-north Queensland film for Channel Seven.
 Mike and his wife Margie later signed a contract with Seven for a further 12 one-hour documentaries, the first of which aired in 1998 in The World Around Us slot.
 The series of documentaries were later released on DVD under the title Travel All Over The Countryside.
 On 14 September 2009, Mike Leyland died from Parkinson's disease; he was 68 years old.
 Mal had met with his brother shortly before he died, suggesting that they go on one last adventure.
 Mike is survived by his wife Margie, his daughters Kerry, Sandy and Dawn, his stepdaughters Sarah and Alison, and seven grandchildren.

 Mal and his wife Laraine ran a photo processing lab in Queensland and in 1997 launched a bi-monthly travel magazine, Leyland's Australia.
 In 2000 Mal produced the television show Leyland's Australia, with Laraine, daughter Carmen and her husband Robert Scott, in which they travelled around Australia in an RV and a camping trailer.
 In April 2000 Channel Nine cancelled the show after six episodes but the series was then picked up by Network Ten.
 Mal and Laraine have also written travel stories for ROAM magazine, a number of novels and cookbooks, and in 2015, Mal published his memoirs, entitled Still Travelling.
 Laraine died on 22 November 2018 in Tasmania aged 75.
 In 2019 Mal became a travel correspondent for Studio 10, and as of 2021 contributes to The Camping & Off Road Radio Show.
+In 2023 he announced plans to film a project with daughter Carmen.